Discover magical places in Poland

 Torun is one of the oldest cities in Poland and is regarded as particularly special because it avoided destruction during World War Two.
 Its origins date back to the 3rd century when the Teutonic Order of Knights built a castle here.
 The city has preserved the original medieval street pattern and many outstanding buildings remain from the 14th and 15th Century, including the house of the astronomer, Nicolaus Copernicus, who was born in Torun.
 We will have a guided tour today with lunch included.

 A free day.
 In the evening, we will have a group dinner in the campsite restaurant

-Onto our next campsite in Malbork.
-95 miles
+We move on to our next campsite in Malbork.
+90 miles

 We will take a trip to Malbork Castle, one of the mightiest fortresses of medieval Europe.
 Building began in the 13th century and was expanded considerably when Malbork became the capital of the Teutonic Order of Knights.
 The red brick walls of the Middle and High Castles are surrounded by defensive walls interspersed with towers and gates.
 The Castle’s enormous size can best be appreciated from the banks of the Nogat River.
 The Museum inside offers many attractions including several displays of ancient armaments, amber, porcelain and handicrafts.
 Lunch included within Castle Grounds.